Identify Any PBN | Definitive Guide with an Easy Checklist

 4. Keywords Quality & Traffic

-On analysis of the 4 domains that we found, you will find that these domains do not have any organic traffic, and there are no keywords that its pages are ranking for.
+On analysis of the four domains we found, you will find that these domains do not have any organic traffic, and there are no keywords for which its pages rank.

-These domains in a PBN are used to manipulate authority of other domains.
+These domains in a PBN are used to manipulate the authority of other domains.

-There may be cases where you find some traffic and a number of keywords in organic rankings.
+There may be cases where you find some traffic and several keywords in organic rankings.
 But you need to look closer.
 You will find that most of these keywords would not make sense to you.
 The traffic that you may be seeing may also be artificially generated.

-While a domain may have a good amount of traffic and keywords ranking in the top 100, you should analyze the backlinks of that domain.
-The 4 domains mentioned above are linked to a legit domain (name hidden, let’s call it poogle).
-Poogle has a good DA, DR, traffic and number of ranking keywords in top 100.
-Now this legit looking domain – Poogle is being used to manipulate and provide fake authority to other websites who are willing to pay a certain amount to the webmaster.
+While a domain may have a good amount of traffic and keywords ranking in the top 100, you should analyze that domain’s backlinks.
+The four domains mentioned above are linked to a legit domain (name hidden, let’s call it poogle).
+Poogle has a good DA, DR, traffic, and number of ranking keywords in the top 100.
+Now, this legit-looking domain – Poogle, is being used to manipulate and provide fake authority to other websites willing to pay a certain amount to the webmaster.

-If you analyze Poogle, you may not find a lot of red flags, but if you analyze the backlinks of Poogle (Iconicbritain.co.uk, Poedinok.net, Rciaa.net, designarea.info & more), this is where you will find the things we discussed above.
+If you analyze Poogle, you may not find many red flags, but if you analyze its backlinks (Iconicbritain.co.uk, Poedinok.net, Rciaa.net, designarea.info & more), you will find the things we discussed above.

 5. Same IP Address/Subnets

-Many PBN makers do not go to the hassle of hosting every PBN domain on a different server, using a different technology and buying from different registrars.
+Many PBN makers do not go through the hassle of hosting every PBN domain on a different server, using a different technology, and buying from different registrars.
 You can do a batch analysis of linked domains and see any pattern in shared IPs.
-Though it is completely reasonable that many domains may share an IP, why would similar looking domains with similar type of content share same IP Addresses.
-For bolstering your validation, you can look at more things like inflated metrics or shared links.
+Though it is reasonable that many domains may share an IP, why would similar-looking domains with similar types of content share the same IP Addresses?
+You can look at more things like inflated metrics or shared links to bolster your validation.

-For these 4 domains that we analyzed, you can observe a pattern:
+For these four domains that we analyzed, you can observe a pattern:

 In this particular case, you can always bring up the shared hosting, shared IPs argument but consider all other checks.
-It would be highly improbable that non PBN domains share the same ip, same design and have inflated metrics.
+It would be highly improbable that non-PBN domains share the same IP and design and have inflated metrics.

 6. Inflated Metrics

-One typical characteristic of a PBN is that they have inflated metrics such as DA, DR but low traffic (historically low).
+One typical characteristic of a PBN is its inflated metrics, such as DA and DR, but low traffic (historically low).
 The number of backlinks per referring domain is also unusually high.

-This would be usually true for domains that are actually linked to domains outside of the PBN (to manipulate their authority in search results).
+This would usually be true for domains linked to domains outside of the PBN (to manipulate their authority in search results).

-In our example case DR is not high, since these domains serve a different purpose.
-They do not pass on authority to the client site, but to another domain in a PBN.
-Similar to cog in the wheel.
+In our example, DR is not high since these domains serve different purposes.
+They do not pass on authority to the client site but to another domain in a PBN, similar to a cog in the wheel.

 7. Toxic Mutual Friends

-Since many domains are interlinked to each other according to the designed scheme, it is not surprising that you find more spammy domains when you analyze these domain’s incoming external links.
+Since many domains are interlinked according to the designed scheme, it is unsurprising that you find more spammy domains when you analyze these domains’ incoming external links.
 You may also find many common referring domains that these domains are linking to or have been linked to.
 The number will be unusually high.

 I used SEMrush to bulk analyze these 4 example domains: